Did you know that North Carolina has more Nationally Board Certified Teachers than any state in the country?

 If Raleigh truly wants to help public education, then it would invest in the people – like it used to before we had the situation we have today that requires weak and anemic policies like SB599 or what Rowan-Salisbury School District is considering to “open up” the teacher candidate pool: lower requirements to becoming a teacher.

-And don’t forget that Wake County has the highest number of NBCT’s for a district in THE NATION.
+And don’t forget that as of 2018 Wake County had the highest number of NBCTs for a district in THE NATION.

 Raleigh is in Wake County.